-The value and duration of our loans is summarised below.
-The weighted average cost of debt was 4.80% at 31 March 2023 and 57.9% of the debt relates to bank loan financing and 42.1% to bond financing.
+The value and duration of our loans, excluding capitalised refinancing fees, is summarised below.
+The weighted average cost of debt was 5.55% at 31 March 2024 and 62.0% of the debt relates to bank loan financing and 38.0% to bond financing.